It was such a beautiful night and we had lots of fun just being with family.

 Crawfish pasta had sauteed crawfish in the pasta and fried crawfish on top.
 The sauce was a Cajun alfredo and there was paremsan cheese on top.
 My sister-in-law and I shared both of these for dinner and ate every last bite.

-Watch Man v.
-Food on the Travel Channel?
-We saw the New Orleans episode and decided we had to eat at Mother's.
-This is the file gumbo.
-I ate the whole bowl.
 After a very long day in the French Quarter we got off the street car at VooDoo BBQ & Grill, a restaurant we passed every day on St. Charles Street.
 It was SO good.
 I got a platter of pulled pork and Caribbean jerk chicken with macaroni and cheese and corn pudding.
 The chicken was so good I gave my pulled pork to Jason before trying it.
 It looked good though, and they had sauces on the table for you to choose from.
 I think they need to get a franchise up here.

 On the way back to our hotel I had to stop at NOLA and get these bourbon mashed sweet potatoes.
 Sarah couldn't believe I spent almost $7 for them, but it is an Emeril restaurant afterall, and you only live once, so I got them.
 They weren't as fantastic as I had hoped, but still good.
 The green onions added a nice flavor.